 This event was co-hosted by The New Humanitarian (formerly IRIN News) and the Organisation for Economic Co-operation and Development (OECD).

 Auditorium A1B, Maison de la Paix, Chemin Eugène-Rigot 2A, Geneva, Switzerland

 Following a tumultuous year around the globe, Cameroon, Brazil, the United Kingdom, and Venezuela are among the countries that have fallen furthest down the Fragile States Index (FSI), an annual ranking carried out by The Fund for Peace and published with The New Humanitarian (formerly IRIN News).

-Not in Geneva?
+Missed the event?
 Watch the livestream on our website.